Libki/libki-server/README.md

 ## Manual Installation

-This guide is tested on Debian Stretch (9.3) and Ubuntu Server 16.04.3.
+This guide is tested on Debian Jessie (8.10).

 ### Login as root